ASEMS Part 1 - Policy

 Safety and Environmental Management System

 Operating Centres, Delivery Teams or equivalents shall operate in compliance with established Safety and Environmental Management Systems.

 Operating Centres or equivalent shall ensure that all Products, Systems or Services have a suitable and sufficient through life safety and environmental management plan.

 Agreements between Stakeholders shall define and document system safety and environmental responsibilities.

 Availability of Resources

-Operating Centres, Project Teams or equivalents shall ensure the availability of resources necessary to establish, implement and maintain the safety and environmental management system and detail these in a through life safety and environmental management plan.
+Operating Centres, Delivery Teams or equivalents shall ensure the availability of resources necessary to establish, implement and maintain the safety and environmental management system and detail these in a through life safety and environmental management plan.

 Core Element Documentation

-Operating Centres, Project Teams or equivalents shall establish, implement and maintain a suitable and sufficient procedure to monitor and measure safety and environmental performance of their safety and environmental management system on a regular basis.
+Operating Centres, Delivery Teams or equivalents shall establish, implement and maintain a suitable and sufficient procedure to monitor and measure safety and environmental performance of their safety and environmental management system on a regular basis.